Assistant Professor of Classics

 Myers is interested in experiencing as well as researching the performative potential in ancient poetry.
 In 2012, he was an invited speaker at the Afterwords Post-Performance Talk of An Iliad, a dramatic piece by the New York Theatre Workshop, which featured Denis O’Hare and Stephen Spinella in the starring role of "Homer."
 Myers has himself acted in stage presentations of Greek dramas including Oedipus Tyrannus, Iphigeneia at Aulis, and Aristophanes' The Birds, all performed in the original ancient Greek (with English supertitles).

 - "Representations of Causation in the Iliad."
 In Efficient Causation, ed. by Tad Schmaltz, in the Oxford Philosophical Concepts Series.
-Oxford: Oxford University Press (forthcoming essay)
+Oxford: Oxford University Press, 2014

 Recent talks and conference papers:

-- "The Role of Addresses in the Theocritean Bucolic Milieau," Boston College, 2013
+- "The Role of Addresses in the Theocritean Bucolic Milieau," Boston College, MACTe conference, April 2013